naver/openwhisk-vscode-extension/wskdeploy-template/minimal/HOW-TO-DEPLOY.md

-### About wskdeploy
+# What is wskdeploy

-`wskdeploy` is a utility to help you describe and deploy any part of the OpenWhisk programming model using a Manifest file written in YAML.
-Use it to deploy all your OpenWhisk Packages, Actions, Triggers, and Rules using a single command!
+`wskdeploy` is a utility to help you deploy any part of the OpenWhisk programming model using a Manifest file written in YAML.
+Use it to deploy all your OpenWhisk Packages, Actions, Triggers, and Rules!

-### Downloading wskdeploy
+## Downloading wskdeploy

-Binaries of wskdeploy are available for download on the project's GitHub release page: https://github.com/apache/openwhisk-wskdeploy/releases
+Binaries of wskdeploy are available for download on the project's GitHub release page. https://github.com/apache/openwhisk-wskdeploy/releases

-### Getting started (wskdeploy official document)
+## Getting started

-https://github.com/apache/openwhisk-wskdeploy/blob/master/docs/programming_guide.md#getting-started
+You can find various examples in the official documentation. https://github.com/apache/openwhisk-wskdeploy/blob/master/docs/programming_guide.md#getting-started

-## The "Hello World" sample wskdeploy project
+# The "Hello World" sample wskdeploy project

-### Files included
+## Files included

 The following files are included in the sample project by default:
 - manifest.yaml : Manifest file for wskdeploy